Covid-19 Recovery Strategy | The 7 Essentials for Your Own ‘Plan for Jobs’

 A staggering 9 million jobs have been furloughed as a result of the Government’s Furlough Scheme.
 However, now is the time to start thinking about how, as businesses, we plan to move forward as the economy slowly begins to show signs of life.

 The Chancellor of the Exchequer Rishi Sunak recently presented his ‘Plan for Jobs’ to Parliament, outlining how the Government will boost job creation in the UK.
-As a provider of both HR and Recruitment services, we have a unique viewpoint across the entire employee lifecycle, and as Managing Director of The Curve Group I want to share my advice on what I think businesses should be focussing on as we step towards the ‘new normal’.
+As a provider of both HR and Recruitment services, we have a unique viewpoint across the entire employee lifecycle, and as Chief Operations Officer of The Curve Group I want to share my advice on what I think businesses should be focussing on as we step towards the ‘new normal’.

 Keep your current staff (both those still working and those on furlough) engaged.
 Think about undertaking an employee survey to find out where they need support both mentally and physically.
 Ensure you have enough time and the ability to invest in responding to your employee’s needs and requests.
 Create an action plan and ensure that you follow through with the commitments you make.